UCAS Application Cycle

 Making final choices

-If an application is received on time, then students will receive decisions from their university choices by the 24th March.
+If an application is received on time, then students will receive decisions from their university choices.

-They then have until the start of May to decide which will be their first choice of university (known as their Firm) and their second choice (known as their insurance), once this decision has been reached students need to indicate their preference on UCAS track.
+They then have until May to decide which will be their first choice of university (known as their Firm) and their second choice (known as their insurance), once this decision has been reached students need to indicate their preference on the UCAS Hub.

 Please advise that this is irreversible, so discarded courses at this stage cannot be retrieved.